- Red Pepper Mayonnaise

 the cheese: baby swiss

 This cheese was creamy, buttery and great.
-Since it was my father’s birthday dinner, he was able to choose the cheese.
+Since it was my father’s birthday dinner, he was able to choose the cheese (and the fact that we were having a grilled cheese).
 Unsurprisingly, he chose Swiss.
 I think if he was able to live on only Swiss and possibly bread, he would.
 I enjoy Swiss just as much as the next guy, I simply don’t have an obsession like father.

 Now, I must ask you, do you know the difference between Swiss and Baby Swiss?
 Let me, er, WiseGeek.com tell you: